Four-horned antelope

-The four-horned antelope is diurnal (active mainly during the day).
-Though solitary by nature, four-horned antelopes may form loose groups of three to five –with one or more adults, sometimes accompanied by juveniles.
+The four-horned antelope is diurnal (active mainly during the day) and typically solitary by nature, though some antelope may form loose groups of three to five animals, usually one or more adults, possibly accompanied by calves.
 This elusive antelope feeds on grasses, herbs, shrubs, foliage, flowers and fruits.
 It needs to drink water frequently; as such it stays in places near water sources.
 The breeding behaviour of the four-horned antelope has not been well studied.
 The age at which they reach sexual maturity and the season when mating occurs have not been understood well.
 Gestation lasts about eight months, following which one or two calves are born.
 They are kept concealed for the first few weeks of their birth.
 The young remain with the mother for about a year.

-Four-horned antelopes tend to inhabit areas with significant grass cover or heavy undergrowth, and avoid human settlements.
-Earlier common throughout deciduous forests in India, the antelope now occurs in widely disjunct, small populations.
-Most of the populations are in India, and lower numbers can be found in adjoining Nepal.
+Four-horned antelopes tend to inhabit areas with significant grass cover or heavy undergrowth, and avoid human settlements or the presence of dogs.
+Once more common throughout deciduous forests in India, the four-horned antelope now occurs in disjunct, fragmented populations, with genetic "bottlenecking" (e.g. inbreeding) becoming a potential threat to the stability of future populations that do not intermingle during mating seasons.
 The four-horned antelope is threatened by the loss of its natural habitat due to agricultural expansion.
-Moreover, the unusual four-horned skull and the horns have been a popular target for trophy hunters.
-The four-horned antelope is classified as Vulnerable by the International Union for the Conservation of Nature and Natural Resources (IUCN).
+Because of its four-horned skull and its horns it was historically a target for trophy hunters.
+It is presently listed as "vulnerable" on the IUCN Red List.